VillansRule/SWIFT/README.md

-# SWIFT - Secure Web Interactive
+# SWIFT - Secure Web Interactive Framework Technology

 SWIFT is a Bash script designed to provide a secure and interactive framework for Ubuntu systems.
 It allows users to easily access and manage various security-related features and settings on their Ubuntu system.